-During Year 1, in studio-based modules, you will develop a range of computer software skills alongside the conceptual and creative awareness required to produce effective design solutions to a range of set briefs.
-This will be complemented by the historical and contextual studies module, where you will gain insight into the history and development of graphic design as an industry over the last century.
+During Year 1, you will develop a range of computer software skills alongside the conceptual and creative awareness required to produce effective design solutions to set briefs.
+This will be complemented by the Graphic Design, Culture and Change module, where you will gain insight into the development of graphic design as an industry over the last century.

-Year 2 focuses on the application and extension of knowledge and skills acquired during Year 1.
-A range of centre-devised, ‘live’ and national competition briefs will enable you to generate creative conceptual solutions to a range of problems across various media (both print and screen).
-The contextual studies module introduces a range of ‘methodologies’ and critical perspectives for discussing graphic design in a wider cultural context in preparation for the Year 3 dissertation.
-Year 2 students are also given the opportunity to propose their own Year 3 programme of study by negotiation with teaching staff.
+Year 2 focuses on applying and extending the knowledge and skills you have developed during Year 1.
+A range of ‘live’ and national competition briefs will enable you to generate creative conceptual solutions to challenges across both print and screen applications.
+The research and analysis module introduces a range of ‘methodologies’ and critical perspectives for discussing graphic design in a wider cultural context in preparation for the Year 3 dissertation.
+In Year 2 you are also given the opportunity to propose your own Year 3 programme of study, by negotiation with teaching staff.

-Year 3 is based on the production of self-initiated graphic design project work (Major Projects), a dissertation of around 6,000 words, or equivalent research report and accompanying practical outcomes, and self-promotional material such as a website, business cards and other marketing materials (Professional Practice).
+Year 3 is based on the production of self-initiated graphic design project work (Major Projects), a dissertation of around 6,000 words, or equivalent research report and accompanying practical outcomes.
+You will also produce self-promotional material such as a website, business cards and other marketing materials (Professional Practice).
 The culmination of the third year of study is the end-of-year exhibition (also an assessed module).

-As courses are reviewed regularly the module list you choose from may vary from that shown here.
+Please note: as courses are reviewed regularly as part of our quality assurance framework, the module list you choose from may vary from that shown here.
+All modules are compulsory.

 - Web Design